 The following chart illustrates the most common types of payroll taxes and how they are funded:

 Employer match (6.2%)

 |Local income tax||Employee-funded|

 For more information on federal payroll taxes, refer to the Internal Revenue Service.
-For information on state taxes, refer to Patriot Software’s New Business Information resource page, and click on your state to see a list of your state’s taxes.
+For information on state taxes, refer to Patriot Software’s state-by-state payroll tax information page and click on your state to see a list of your state’s taxes.